Amber-Robeck/socialNetworkApi/README.md

   ---

   ## Usage
 Use this how you see fit to save information onto the database!

+Currently this application is able to:
+* Create, read, update and delete a User
+* Add and delete a friend to user
+* Create, read, update and delete a Thought
+* Add and delete a reaction to the thoughts
+* Newly added functionality-Deleting users associated thoughts and deleting user from associated Users friends list

 ---

   ## Installation